ammar/regexp_parser/README.md

 | &emsp;&nbsp;_**General Categories**_  | `\p{Lu}`, `\P{Cs}`, `\p{^sc}`                           | &#x2713; |
 | &emsp;&nbsp;_**Scripts**_             | `\p{Arabic}`, `\P{Hiragana}`, `\p{^Greek}`              | &#x2713; |
 | &emsp;&nbsp;_**Simple**_              | `\p{Dash}`, `\p{Extender}`, `\p{^Hyphen}`               | &#x2713; |

+**\[1\]**: As of Ruby 3.1, meta and control sequences are [pre-processed to hex escapes when used in Regexp literals]( https://github.com/ruby/ruby/commit/11ae581a4a7f5d5f5ec6378872eab8f25381b1b9 ), so they will only reach the scanner and will only be emitted if a String or a Regexp that has been built with the `::new` constructor is scanned.

 ##### Inapplicable Features